 Mathew lives in Los Angeles, California.

-Regal House and Fitzroy Books are thrilled to be publishing Mathew’s YA novella The Martin Luther King Mitzvah in 2018.
+Fitzroy Books, an imprint of Regal House Publishing, is thrilled to present Mathew’s YA novella The Martin Luther King Mitzvah.